 What are the current mileage rates set by HMRC?

 The mileage rate set by HMRC has remained the same since 2011.
+This has not changed for over a decade, which is astonishing, given inflation and higher living costs.
 The current mileage rates are used for both mileage relief for employees and mileage deductions for self-employed.

 - Cars and vans – 45p for the first 10,000 miles, 25p for every mile over 10,000 driven miles for business

 - Motorcycles – 24p per mile regardless of the miles driven

 - Bicycles – 20p per mile regardless of the miles driven